“Bring Your History Day”- Welcome to participate with your memories, photographs and documents in the new Topotek Svenskbyborna

 Click on the image below to enjoy a video introducing the many facettes of Naples:

-The Bavarian State Archives digitizes the complete collection of charters of the monastery of St. Emmeram within the framework of the EU-funded project “community as opportunity – co:op”.
+The Bavarian State Archives digitized the complete collection of charters of the monastery of St. Emmeram within the framework of the EU-funded project “community as opportunity – co:op”.

-The collection comprises 5000 charters dated between 794 to 1800 and will be made available online.
+The collection comprises 5000 charters dated between 794 to 1800 and will soon be made available online.

 This round table is divided into two sessions: the first session will focus on a variety of scientific contributions dealing with the history of the monastery.
 Special attention is paid to workshop reports, individual findings and/or micro histories.